We’ve created a sample checklist with the most important steps to take before launching your business in Cyprus:

 The type of entity you choose will be based on the nature of your business, the number and status of your business partners, and the types of relationships that connect your stakeholders.

-The Department of Registrar of Companies and Official Receiver provides more information about types of business entities.
+The Department of Registrar of Companies and Intellectual Property provides more information about types of business entities.

 Whether you’re pursuing national or international business activities, you must have a distinctive business name.
 To choose a name that will help with branding, but keep you compliant with regulations, check the restrictions at the link.